-Anyone asking what GoPro is going to do next: here's your answer.
-The GoPro Fusion is a 360-degree, spherical action camera that can capture stills and footage for VR as well as regular images and video.
+Along with the new GoPro Hero6 Black, the company has given us a look at the finalized GoPro Fusion, is a 360-degree, spherical action camera that can capture stills and footage for VR as well as video and images.